If you’re struggling to think of survey questions examples or to get more survey responses, try adding humor into your questions!

-As for specific survey questions to use, there are countless, just use your imagination.
-If you’re lacking inspiration, take the Humor That Works Survey for some sample survey questions, or adapt a few humorous questions from 50 Questions to Get to Know Someone.
+As for specific survey questions examples to use, there are countless, just use your imagination.
+If you’re lacking inspiration, take the Humor That Works Survey for some survey questions examples, or adapt a few humorous questions from 50 Questions to Get to Know Someone.

 The added bonus to this method is that it will make the analyzing your survey results that much more fun, because in addition to getting the survey research you wanted, you’ll also learn your responders’ favorite colors or hear a humorous one-liner.

 Asking Standard Survey Questions in a Humorous Way